List of Monster Musume characters: Centorea's Mother

-She came to see Centorea under the pretext of meeting her daughter's 'teaser': an attractive human male used to "warm up" a female centaur so that the more-rugged male centaur could then mate.
-When Centorea revealed that Kimihito was not a "teaser" and her intention to disobey this custom and serve Kimihito as her master, her mother refused to accept this, which resulted in a duel between the two of them.
+She came to see Centorea under the pretext of meeting her daughter's 'teaser'.
+When Centorea revealed that Kimihito was not a "teaser" and that she intended to disobey the custom by serving him as her master, her mother refused to accept it, leading to a duel between them.
 When the duel ended in a draw, Centorea's mother accepted Cerea's choice and then revealed her true intention: to prove Centorea's strength as one of half-human descent, at the same time revealing Cerea as a centaur-human cross-breed.
 She raised Cerea with strict ideas of Knighthood and the necessities of being a knight and serving one's master, which often manifest in Cerea's personality and ideals.

 Yukio

-A Yuki-onna or "Snow-Woman" who works as the proprietor of the Sno-Ball Hot Springs Inn, a mixed-gender onsen or hot springs resort catering to both liminals and humans; however, her cold and rather intimidating demeanor drove the human customers away.
-She is a tall, elegant woman with pale blue skin and no pupils, with the power to control ice, but she can lose control if her emotions are too intense.
-In order to withstand heat in certain areas of the resort, she uses a special environment suit.
-She told Kimihito how she chose to work as proprietor after her home stay when she fell in love with the young owner of the resort and now she trains herself to withstand the heat better.
-Thanks to Cerea's advice, in order to attract customers she now organizes dating events at the mixed baths between both humans and liminals.
-She also eventually learns how to smile, and it is at her resort that an embarrassing fact about Kimihito is learned.
+A Yuki-onna or "Snow-Woman" who works as the proprietor of the Sno-Ball Hot Springs Inn, a mixed-gender onsen or hot springs resort catering to both liminals and humans; however, her cold, rather intimidating demeanor drives away human customers.
+She is a tall, elegant woman with pale blue skin and no pupils, with the power to control ice.
+To withstand the heat in some regions of the resort, she wears a special environmental suit.
+She told Kimihito that she chose to work as a proprietor after her home stay, when she fell in love with the young owner of the resort, and now she trains herself to withstand the heat better.
+Thanks to Cerea's advice, she now organizes dating events at the mixed baths for both humans and liminals to attract customers.
+She also eventually learns to smile.
 Thanks to the help and some ideas from Kimihito and the girls, the Sno-Ball Inn becomes a highly successful venue for humans and liminals to meet and interact, especially for "Mix 'n' Match" couples events.